 MKTG 3750 Sales Management: 3 semester hours

-Prerequisites: Senior standing, MATH 1105, MKTG 3700 and a 2.0 overall GPA.
+Prerequisites: MATH 1105, MKTG 3700, overall GPA of 2.0 and senior standing.
 A study of the nature of the business-to-business (organizational) marketplace, concentrating on those aspects that differentiate it from consumer markets.
 The major focus of the course is marketing strategy, starting with analysis of the market wants and segments, concepts of pricing, the distribution arrangements, and buyer/seller relations.
 In this last area, consideration will be given to service, personal selling, sales promotion, and advertising, as found in the organizational marketplace.
 At all times emphasis is given to relating business-to-business marketing strategy to basic concepts in underlying business disciplines.
 Lectures and case discussions are used heavily in the course.

-Prerequisite: A minimum campus GPA of 2.0; also Junior standing or instructor consent.
-This course provides an overview of the transportation sector, including history, providers, users, and government regulation.
-The importance and significance of transportation, the operational aspects of transportation modes of rail, water, motor, air and pipeline; the demand and supply of transportation, and the managerial aspects of these modes of transport will be covered in the course.
+Same as SCMA 3370.
+Prerequisite: A minimum campus GPA of 2.0.
+This course provides an overview of the transportation sector, including history, providers, users, government regulation, and the central role of transportation in supply chain management.
+The course covers the importance of domestic and global transportation, the operational aspects of the various transportation modes (rail, water, motor, air, and pipeline), the role of transportation intermediaries, the demand and supply of transportation, and the managerial aspects of transport in both the commercial and urban environment.